godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 = Adding Sorting Options =
 When you create a customized sorting order, you lose the ability to sort products alphabetically.
 This plugin gives you the ability to add new sorting options to list products by title A to Z or in reverse order (Z to A).

 You can add the option to sort items by sale status - there's a sorting option to show "On Sale" items first in the shop catalog.
+You can also show featured items first in your catalog.

+Want to show items with the highest stock first?
+You can enable sorting by availability, which will enable sorting from high stock to low stock (See FAQ for more details).

 Finally, you can add a "randomized" sorting option just for fun - any time this sorting is selected, the product order will be randomized when the shop page is viewed.

+= Looking to remove sorting options? =
+We have a compatible plugin that will let you remove core WooCommerce sorting options, such as the default sorting method.
+You can check out the [WooCommerce Remove Product Sorting](wordpress.org/plugins/woocommerce-remove-product-sorting/) plugin page for more details.

 = More Details =
- - See the [product page](http://www.skyverge.com/product/woocommerce-extra-product-sorting-options/) for full details and documentation
+ - See the [product page](http://www.skyverge.com/product/woocommerce-extra-product-sorting-options/) for full details.
  - View more of SkyVerge's [free WooCommerce extensions](http://profiles.wordpress.org/skyverge/)
  - View all [SkyVerge WooCommerce extensions](http://www.skyverge.com/shop/)
  - View the FAQ for some tips.